AI Amazon Repricer

 The expansion of the fee to Small Bulky and Large Bulky product categories compounds this exposure for distributors operating in tools, home goods, and industrial supply verticals.
 These categories were previously exempt from the penalty structure.
 Sellers who built their inventory cadence around that exemption now face an entirely new fee liability without the operational lead time to adjust.

 The 28-day supply threshold is not calculated from a static snapshot of current units on hand.
 Amazon applies two independent historical supply metrics to determine whether a given FNSKU qualifies for the fee.
 The short-term metric compares current on-hand inventory against the units sold over the past 30 days.
-The long-term metric uses the 90-day rolling sales average as its baseline.
-Both calculations must independently confirm that available supply covers at least 28 days of projected demand.
-If either metric falls below this threshold, the fee applies.
+The long-term metric uses the 90-day rolling average of sales as its baseline.
+The fee applies only when both metrics fall below 28 days of supply.
+If either one (short-term or long-term) stays above 28 days, the fee is waived, and Amazon uses the greater of the two as the FNSKU’s historical days of supply.
+This is a deliberate safeguard.
+A single short demand spike tends to move only the 30-day figure, while the 90-day average holds steady, which is what stops a brief sales surge from triggering the fee on its own.

 According to reporting by Supply Chain Dive, when Amazon introduced the low-inventory-level fee in 2024, the initial penalty structure ranged from $0.32 to $1.11 per unit for stock falling below 28 days of supply.
 That fee architecture has since escalated into the 2026 structure detailed in the table below.